KallistiOS/KallistiOS/addons/readme.md

 The Addons system allows the creation of standalone addon packages, similar to the ports in the kos-ports system.

-## Building
+## Installing addons
 To install an add-on, simply place the addon directory inside this directory.
 Addons in this directory are automatically built when KallistiOS is built.
 Once built, the addon's headers will be available in `addons/include` and the built libraries in `addons/lib`.
 These paths are automatically included in your build flags if you are using the KOS Makefile system.
-If you wish to disable an addon, you may simply delete its directory or create an `unused` directory and move it within.
+You may disable an addon by creating an `unused` directory and moving the addons within, or you may uninstall an addon outright by simply deleting its directory.

 A few addons are supplied with KallistiOS.
 These include:
 - [**libkosext2fs**](libkosext2fs/): A filesystem driver for the ext2 filesystem